 Mary Called Magdalene

 After the death of Jesus, the disciples were spread to the four winds.
 Across the sea in Southern France, a myth arose.
 Legend says that a boat with no sails and no oars landed on the shores of Provence.
 Three women named Mary, including mother Mary and the Magdalene, along with Martha, Lazarus, and an Egyptian servant named Sarah are said to have landed at Saintes Maries-de-la-Mer, now named for the arrival of the “holy Marys from the sea.”
-The story goes that each settled in a different area of France, that Mary Magdalene herself started a church and retired to live out her days in a grotto on the high hill of Saint Baume, so called for the holy balm for which she is known.
+The story goes that each settled in a different area of France, that Mary Magdalene herself started a church and retired to live out her days in a grotto on the high hill of Saint Baume.
 Why are so many modern seekers fascinated by this tale and by Mary Magdalene herself?

 While the truth and origins of these tales are un-provable, Mary Magdalene became one of the most revered saints in France.
 Churches dedicated to her abound throughout the country and the legend of her arrival in the South is accepted throughout this enigmatic region.
 It is not illogical that she should have found her way here.
 Pursued as the apostles were by the Romans at the time, fleeing Jerusalem was a necessity.
 Here in France, a Jewish princedom recognized by local authorities was thriving.
 What better location for a renegade than among her own people?
 She is called the Apostle of Apostles, but what makes Magdalene’s story so interesting for modern Christians and non-Christians alike?